 Procedure for excusing a student’s absence

-In order to excuse all or any part of a day, parents/guardians should notify the school on the day of the absence via email, phone call or written note.
+In order to excuse all or any part of a day, parents/guardians should notify the school on the day of the absence via ParentVUE (for full-day absences) or email/written note (for partial-day absences).
 If a parent/guardian is unable to notify the school on the day of the absence, attendance personnel may call the parent/guardian to verify the student’s reason for absence.

 Students are to clear missed classes due to appointments, partial-day absences, or full-day absences on the day of the absence or on the following day.
 Failure to do so may result in an unexcused absence.
 An absence not cleared within five school days is recorded as truancy.
 Students 18 years of age must follow the same attendance procedures listed here.